opening-hours/opening_hours.js/README.md

 #### Documentation

-All functions are documented, which should help contributers to get started.
+All functions are documented, which should help contributors to get started.

 The documentation looks like this: